Special Unitary Parameterized Estimators of Rotation: Representations for Learning Rotations

 \section{Representations for Learning Rotations}

-Based on the previous sections, we introduce two higher-dimensional representations for learning rotations.
-The first is based on our formula for optimal rotation from two unweighted observations and is denoted \textbf{2-vec}.
-Similar to the Gram-Schmidt map in~\cite{cont_rot}, 2-vec interprets a 6D output vector from a model as target 3D $x$ and $y$ axes (denoted $\bold{b}_x$, $\bold{b}_y$).
-Unlike the Gram-Schmidt method which greedily orthogonalizes the two vectors by assuming the x-axis prediction is correct, 2-vec maps the two vectors to a rotation optimally in the sense of Wahba's problem, balancing error from both axis predictions. \cref{eq:q_unweighted} could be used, but since the reference points are the $x,y$ coordinate axes and $\bold{b}_x,\bold{b}_y$ are unnormalized, we can instead obtain a rotation matrix in a simpler fashion through the same principle:
+Based on previous formulations, we introduce two higher-dimensional representations for learning rotations.
+See \cref{sec:map_deriv} for derivation details and \cref{sec:theory_investigation} for further theoretical support and explanation of both representations. \paragraph{2-vec} The first is based on our formula for the optimal rotation from two unweighted observations and is denoted 2-vec.
+Similar to the Gram-Schmidt map in~\cite{cont_rot}, 2-vec interprets a 6D output vector from a model as target 3D $x$ and $y$ axes (denoted $\mathbf{b}_x$, $\mathbf{b}_y$).
+Unlike the Gram-Schmidt method which greedily orthogonalizes the two vectors by assuming the x-axis prediction is correct, 2-vec maps the two vectors to a rotation optimally in the sense of Wahba's problem, balancing error from both axis predictions (\cref{fig:grad_ratio}). \cref{eq:q_unweighted} could be used, but since the reference points are the $x,y$ coordinate axes, we can instead obtain a rotation matrix in a simpler fashion through the same principle:

-A second parameterization is based on the approximation from \cref{sec:complex_approx} involving M\"obius transformations.
-Taking inspiration from the approach in~\cite{QCQP}, a (real) 16D network output $\Theta=\{\theta_i : i=1\dots 16\}$ is arranged into the unique complex elements of $\bold{G}_M$ as below:
+This method has a similar singular region and computational complexity as that of Gram-Schmidt. \paragraph{QuadMobius}A second parameterization is based on the approximation from \cref{sec:complex_approx} involving M\"obius transformations.
+Taking inspiration from the approach in~\cite{QCQP}, a (real) 16D network output $\Theta=\{\theta_i : i=1\dots 16\}$ is arranged into the unique complex elements of $\mathbf{G}_M$ as below:

-$\bold{G}_M(\Theta)$ is Hermitian with real (and assumed distinct) eigenvalues where we can select the eigenvector $\bold{m}$ corresponding to its smallest eigenvalue.
-After reshaping $\bold{m}$ to a M\"obius transformation $\bold{M}$, we can map to a rotation by the approximation procedure in \cref{sec:complex_approx}.
-The procedure can be performed via linear algebra techniques to obtain a special unitary matrix $\bold{Q}$ that can be mapped to a quaternion by \cref{eq:su_map,eq:quat_iso}:
+$\mathbf{G}_M(\Theta)$ is Hermitian with real (and assumed distinct) eigenvalues where we can select the eigenvector $\mathbf{m}$ corresponding to its smallest eigenvalue.
+After reshaping $\mathbf{m}$ to a M\"obius transformation $\mathbf{M}$, we can map to a rotation by the approximation procedure in \cref{sec:complex_approx}.
+The procedure can be performed via singular value decomposition ($\mathbf{M} = \mathbf{U}\mathbf{\Sigma}\mathbf{V}^H$) to obtain a special unitary matrix $\mathbf{Q}$:

-Alternatively, we can algebraically solve for the parameters $\alpha$ and $\beta$ defining $\bold{Q}$ (\cref{eq:U}):
+Alternatively, we can algebraically solve for $\mathbf{Q}$ as follows: